 Attendance is mandatory.
 Without proper attendance a student will not do well in this course.
 Since this course is an experimental science course, anyone who misses three or more labs in the semester will automatically receive an F for the course.
 If you are late to lab, it counts as 1/3 of a missed lab.
 Labs cannot be made up.
 To be successful in science one must pay attention in lecture and conscientiously do the homework.
 It is the student's responsibility to ensure she/he is doing well in the course.
-Note, Friday November 3rd is the last day for a student to withdraw from semester-long courses with a grade of W. If you are in need of special accommodations owing to a disability, please see the instructor.
+Note, Monday April 2rd is the last day for a student to withdraw from semester-long courses with a grade of W. An instructors withdraw from this course may be given up till and including 4/20/2007.
+If you are in need of special accommodations owing to a disability, please see the instructor.